-A driver who is backing out of a parking space has an obligation to look both ways and yield right of way to cars traveling in the lane the driver is attempting to back into.
-If two cars collide while both are attempting to back out of a parking space, neither has the right of way and they may be held equally at fault.
+A driver backing out of a parking space should look both ways and yield right of way to cars traveling in the lane the driver is attempting to back into.
+If two vehicles collide while trying to back out of a parking space, neither has the right of way and may be held equally at fault.

-The general rule is that a car that is traveling straight down a lane next to a parking space has the right of way.
-Drivers who are backing out of parking spaces have a duty to look in all directions to make sure it is safe to pull out.
+The general rule is that a car traveling straight down a lane next to a parking space has the right of way.
+Drivers backing out of parking spaces must look in all directions to ensure it is safe to pull out.
 If the driver can’t see because of another car or other obstacle, the driver should ease out of the parking space until it is possible to determine whether it is safe to pull out all the way.